-Of all the cities in Europe, few have experienced such a tumultuous modern history as Berlin.
-But since the fall of the infamous Berlin Wall, the German capital has experienced a truly remarkable renaissance and is now widely considered to be one of the continent’s most vibrant, creative and fun places to visit, whether its for a weekend break or a more extended stay.
+Since the fall of the notorious Berlin Wall, the German capital has experienced a truly remarkable renaissance and is now widely considered to be one of the continent’s most vibrant, creative and fun places to visit, whether its for a weekend break or a more extended stay.
 For those considering the latter, we’ve picked out 5 of the best online resources for finding short term rentals to suit your tastes, budget and needs.

 Exberliner are a Berlin accommodation service operated by the city’s eponymous English-language magazine Exberliner.
 The service was founded it in 2003 with the aim of helping the magazine’s staff, contributors and friends to find housing in Berlin.
 Seventeen years later they are still successfully helping expats and international travellers navigate the bureaucratic hurdles involved in renting a flat in the German capital.
 Here you can find both short- and long-term rentals as well as rooms in shared flats.
 Despite the current housing market challenges, they remain committed to sustainable prices and fair practices, and you can trust they’ll try their best to help you find the most suitable match.